-The Air Race E is an event where the success does not lie only in the quality of piloting but in a multitude of factors.
+Air Race E is competition where success does not only lie in the quality of piloting but in a multitude of factors.

-To date, there is no 100% electric racing aircraft.
-Each of the eight planes that will participate in the race will have been built solely for this purpose.
+To date, there is no 100% electric racing aircraft in the world.
+Each of the eight planes that take part in the race will have been built solely for this purpose.
 Whether it is the installation of high-performance batteries, a powerful motor or even the pilot interface, everything is new.
-Crossing the finish line will in itself be an achievement.
+Crossing the finish line will be an achievement in itself.

 At Pie Aeronefs SA, we want to create a high-performance and innovative aircraft.
-While many competitors are reusing old-generation fuselages and wings by incorporating electrical technology - a process called “retrofit” in the jargon - we decided to create a tailor-made aircraft.
+While many competitors are reusing older generation fuselages and wings by incorporating electrical technology - a process called in the jargon "retrofit" - we decided to create a tailor-made aircraft.

-The idea behind this choice is simple, we want to obtain the most efficient aircraft in terms of mechanics and aerodynamics, but also to test new concepts that we can subsequently incorporate into planes available for sale.
+The idea behind this choice is simple, we want to develop the most efficient aircraft in terms of mechanics and aerodynamics, but also to test new concepts that we can subsequently incorporate into commercially available planes.

 The aircraft will be equipped with a set of 12 high-performance batteries developed for our aircraft.

-There are basically two types of drag to which a wing is subjected: induced and parasitic.
+There are basically two types of drag to which a wing is subjected: induced and parasite.

-An airplane tail, also called a “tail”, is generally made up of three surfaces: a vertical rudder and two horizontal risers.
-When using a V-shaped tail, we reduce the number of air contact surfaces.
-The most striking effect is a noticeable reduction in the induced drag which will allow our plane to go faster.
+An airplane tail, also called "empennage", is generally made up of three surfaces: a vertical rudder and two horizontal stabilizers.
+When using a V-shaped tail, we reduce the number of surfaces inducing drag.
+The main effect is a noticeable reduction in the induced drag which will allows for our plane to go faster.

 Cookies that are strictly necessary